 Posca have tested their markers on many surfaces.
 They cover all the materials on their website.

 Artists Who Use Posca Pens

 “Posca are great for non-porous surfaces, I use them for drawing on glass and plastic.
 Because the drawing will clean off glass, I have used them for site-specific, semi-permanent window installations so I don’t damage or permanently affect the immediate environment.
 I also use white for drawing on dark surfaces, I haven’t found any other marker that is opaque enough to do that.”

 “As an illustrator/artist, I like to keep an emergent tone about my work, I have a thing for my body of work to all look and feel different.
 The brightness and range of colours Posca provides suits/reflects the vision of certain pieces I have in mind.
 I mainly use them for larger pieces, like murals or one-off posters because they offer the range of nib/tip sizes.
 Being water-based is also a plus, because after window pieces have run their course, they are easily wiped clean with no stain and ready for the next project.”

 Sophia Swift, North London artist

 “I use Posca pens a lot in all my work, mostly for drawing outlines over acrylic paint on mixed media work, and for writing text on and over works as well.
 They are very opaque, solid and beautiful to use.
 They dry super-fast, so are really good for layering.
 They are very smooth and glide across the surface, the flow is 100% perfect.
 They work well with acrylic paint for highlights and layering effects.
 They are the elite!
-Much better that any other acrylic marker I’ve ever used.
+Much better that any other paint marker I’ve ever used.